mug-n-ai/YRoot/docs/power.md

 When we feel overwhelmed, stuck, or under pressure, our minds often swirl in loops of frustration, fear, or overthinking.

-The WHY Loop acts like a scaffolding for the mind.
+The YRoot acts like a scaffolding for the mind.

 :::tip
 Instead of spiraling in emotion, it gives you a path: